vegaprotocol/documentation/docs/concepts/governance.md

 ### Propose a successor market
 A successor market is a market that will carry on after the original market, or parent, that it is based on has settled - though a parent and successor market can be active simultaneously.
 Proposing a new successor market that follows from an existing market allows liquidity providers to the option to keep their [equity-like share](./liquidity/rewards-penalties.md#how-liquidity-fees-are-split) on the new market, even when the original market expires.
 Creating an entirely new market with no parent doesn't offer the same benefit.

+Each market can have only one active successor.

 In terms of the proposal format, there are only two differences between a succesor market proposal and that for a regular market.
 * Market ID of the parent market **must** be defined
 * Insurance pool percentage: A percentage of the parent market's insurance pool, up to 100%, can be earmarked for transfer to the successor market